Simple Irish Soda Bread

 - The texture of this bread is a bit like a scone.
 It is best eaten the same day it is made, however, leftovers can be toasted to refresh them for a few days after.

 - This recipe can be used as a base recipe to create different flavor variations.
 Sugar and currants could be added to create a traditional tea cake style soda bread that is served at celebrations.
-You could also add fresh herbs or cheese to make a savory variation.
+You could also add herbs and cheese to make a savory Parmesan Herb Soda Bread.

 Ingredients